 Black Coral Taro (Colocasia) is one of the most exotic looking plants you will find anywhere in the world!
 Very large, oily-black, fluted elephant ears add drama when planted in containers and placed on the patio, as a focal point in your pond, or in rows along a driveway or in front of your home.
-This amazing plant is a SHOWSTOPPER and grows to 42" tall in part sun to full shade.
+Black Coral Taro is an amazing plant and is a SHOWSTOPPER!
+Grows to 42" tall in part sun to full shade.

 Height Grows to 42" tall